Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Density functional theory

-Electron-phonon couplings were calculated within Density Functional Perturbation Theory~\cite{giustino_electron-phonon_2017}, as implemented within the Quantum Espresso software package~\cite{giannozzi_quantum_2009}.
+Vibrational modes and electron-phonon couplings were calculated within Density Functional Perturbation Theory~\cite{giustino_electron-phonon_2017}, as implemented within the Quantum Espresso software package~\cite{giannozzi_quantum_2009}.
 We solve for phonon modes at the $\Gamma$-point, and calculate electron-phonon coupling matrix elements for bands within 1.2 eV of the Fermi level.
-For 1.2 eV excitation, we identify three strongly-coupled phonon modes, shown in Supplementary Figure~\ref{fig:PhononModes}.
-The first and second mode have in-plane in-phase and out-of-phase Ta displacements, respectively, at 1.8 THz.
-The third mode is in-plane out-of-phase Ta displacements with out-of-plane Te displacements at 2.7 THz.
+Supplementary Fig.~\ref{fig:PhononModes} shows three modes found to strongly couple to the electronic levels from 1.2 eV above to 1.2 below the Fermi level, as accessible by our pump photons.
+These vibrational modes at 1.8~THz ($B_u$ symmetry) and 2.7~THz ($A_g$ symmetry) can in principle be coherently triggered after the optical excitation.
+Due to symmetry, the $A_g$ mode is Raman active and of low enough symmetry to participate in displacive excitation of coherent phonons (DECP), while the $B_u$ modes should couple neither via impulsive Raman nor DECP.
+From this, we expect that coherent phonon generation may involve impulsive stimulated Raman scattering (and possibly DECP) of the $A_g$ mode around 2.7 THz.
+Additional insight, however, necessitates future experiments with sufficiently high time resolution to resolve the oscillations.